OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 sudo dnf install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
 ```

-If using the pre-built linux-dfl and OPAE SDK packages available on the [2022.2 release page](https://github.com/otcshare/intel-ofs-fim/releases/tag/ofs-1.3.0), skip forward to [section 4.3 Installing the Pre-Built OFS DFL Kernel Drivers](#heading-4-3)

 **2.** You must satisfy the following package dependencies if building and installing the drivers from source.
 Double check that all packages have been found and installed: